Camp Steiner - High Uintah Mountains - Utah

 There is also an action center program that teaches trail to first class.

 Nature merit badges include: Environmental science, Bird study, Soil and water conservation, forestry, and for the 2010 season only, the centennial merit badges for tracking.

 Steiner offers two different shooting sports: rifle and archery, although these merit badges are subject to weather.

-As of 1/26/06 you will need to post a photo of the camp gateway and you and/or your GPS within 24 hours of logging your camp in order to be approved.
+As of 1/26/06 you will need to post a photo of the camp gateway that also shows you and/or your GPS.
 If the photo is not posted, your log will be deleted.